Panasonic G1 vs Fujifilm XP130

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Panasonic G1 features a Four Thirds sensor and the Fujifilm XP130 a 1/2.3-inch sensor.
 The sensor area in the XP130 is 88 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 5.6.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-Despite having a smaller sensor, the XP130 offers a higher resolution of 15.9 megapixel, compared with 12 MP of the G1.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 1.33μm versus 4.33μm for the G1).
+Despite having a smaller sensor, the XP130 offers a higher resolution of 15.9 megapixels, compared with 12 MP of the G1.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 1.33μm versus 4.33μm for the G1).
 However, it should be noted that the XP130 is much more recent (by 9 years and 4 months) than the G1, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the XP130 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.